celine-kanagwa/Hrk_Dply/README.md

 ###   Breast Cancer Prediction

-Each year number of deaths is increasing extremely because of breast cancer.
-It is the most frequent type of all cancers and the major cause of death in women worldwide.
+Each year number of deaths is increasing extremely because of breast cancer, It is the most frequent type of all cancers and the major cause of death in women worldwide.
 Any development for prediction and diagnosis of cancer disease is capital important for a healthy life.